Boubou or Bazin: What's the Difference and Which Should You Choose?

 boubou ou bazin — Boubou ou Bazin : Quelle Différence et Lequel Choisir ?

-Boubou or Bazin: Two Must-Haves of the African Wardrobe
+Boubou or Bazin: Two African Wardrobe Essentials

 Understanding the Origins: History and Tradition